Bofner/Konami-Collection-Castlevania-Adventure-ReBalance/README.md

  ![](https://github.com/Bofner/Konami-Collection-Castlevania-Adventure-ReBalance/blob/main/images/title.png)

+ ## Note:
+ There are two BPS files in this repository.
+One simply applies the changes to Castlevania Adventure and leaves the collection alone.
+The other is an Autoboot for Castlevania Adventure, so you don't have to scroll through the menus on the collection anymore to play ReBalance.

  ## Alterations:

  -Increased movement speed: This causes Christopher to not only walk faster, but causes the screen to scroll more quickly, and increases the length of his jump, making those brutal pixel-perfect jumps much more manageable.